maxmilton/new-tab/README.md

 ## Overview

 I was left frustrated by the default Google Chrome new tab page experience.
 The "top sites" feature quickly outgrew its usefulness and I found myself using bookmarks instead every time.
-I never used the Google web search input either, as the omnibar is all I need.
+I never used the Google web search input either, as the search bar is all I need.
 I wondered...
 "If I could design my own new tab what would it look like?"... enter the `New Tab` extension.

 Originally an experimental project to give me a chance for me to play with the Chrome browser APIs and explore web performance optimisations.
 This grew into something that actually improved my productivity and so, now `New Tab` is available for anyone to use.